tads-working-group/tads3-mode/README.md

 from Brett Witty <brettwitty@brettwitty.net>'s modification of Stephen Granade's tads2-mode.el to support TADS 3.

+This version of the plugin requires Emacs 28.1 (the latest, currently) or later.

 ## Changes my version adds:

 - syntax highlighting for properties when they're being accessed using dot